pip-services/pip-services-docs/content/en/node/messaging/queues/messaging_capabilities.md

 > canPeekBatch(): boolean

-- **Returns** boolean true if queue is able to peek multiple messages in one batch.
+- **returns**: boolean - true if queue is able to peek multiple messages in one batch.

 #### canReceive